 Julia Bailey – asthma

-Paul Dunk – prone to coughs and chest infections
+Paul Dunk – prone to chest infections

 As the length of this quarantine is uncertain and the economic implications are uncertain, as God’s children we know one thing for certain: our Heavenly Father provides for His children.

 Please keep in prayer those whom you know have employment that may be volatile as a result of the COVID crisis.